-3. Action Plan
+3. Action Plans

-In this chapter, a general overview of common barriers for an effective marine litter management is given, followed by a series of solutions and practices potentially applicable in Portugal Mainland and Azores.
+In this chapter, a general overview of common barriers for an effective marine litter management is given, followed by a series of solutions and practices potentially applicable in Portugal Mainland and Azores, and the Canary Islands.
 A general overview of policy recommendations that could be applied to each region is then provided, with links to the full report (Deliverable 5.1).